Finally, the wedding day!

 “I overheard her say I married you because your family is wealthy.”

-Justin was rushing out, almost at a trot, his cell phone glued in his ear.
+Justin was rushing out, almost at a trot, his phone glued in his ear.

 A few minutes later, Gisela walked to the high table.
-Ryan and Olivia stopped dancing and went back to their seats.
+Ryan and Olivia left the dance floor to confront her.

 “Sorry, I don’t mean to disrupt your celebrations.
 I-I I won’t be a bother anymore.
-Just wanted to do it right, at least for the last time.”
-Gisela was saying.
+Just wanted to do it right, at least for the last time,” Gisela said.

 “Surely, you couldn’t even have some decorum to bring this up later?”
 Olivia whispered, moving closer to her.
 “What’s your aim?
 To spoil my wedding?”